WAIVER OF LIABILITY

 - The decision to call a rainout will be made as early as possible and will be updated on our Rainout Line as per PSL policy.

 - We will endeavor to play in mildly inclement weather.
-Rainouts will not be called unless conditions on the sand are extremely poor or the weather is deemed dangerous.
+Rainouts will not be called unless conditions on the field are extremely poor or the weather is deemed dangerous.

 - Umpires have the jurisdiction to call a game due to darkness or weather at the beginning or during a game.